 # S3 Configuration

-Configuration parameters for integrating your Onyxia service with S3.
+Configuration parameters for integrating your Onyxia instance with S3 or an S3-compatible object store.

 {% code title="apps/onyxia/values.yaml" %}